Jeremy Bokila: Club career

 On 21 January 2021, it was announced that Bokila had signed a contract with USL Championship club Oakland Roots.

 Bokila joined Willem II on 6 July 2022, signing a one-year contract with the recently relegated Eerste Divisie club.
 He grew into a super-sub at the club, often scoring late goals.
 After Peter Maes took over as the team's head coach in September 2023, Bokila scored eight goals in four games in a row, playing a role as Willem II won the Eerste Divisie title at the end of the season, and reached promotion to the Eredivisie.

 On 28 July 2025, Bokila signed for newly promoted Scottish Premiership side Livingston.
 He made his debut on the opening day of the season, coming on for Robbie Muirhead in the 82nd minute of a 2–2 draw away to Kilmarnock.
 In his second appearance, he scored in the 88th minute to seal a 3–1 home win over Falkirk at Almondvale.

+In a match between Aberdeen and Livingston on 24 January 2026 at Pittodrie Stadium, with the former winning 6–2.
+Bokila was said to be "In tears" by then manager David Martindale after accusing Aberdeen defender Jack Milne of racially abusing him in an altercation between the pair during the match.
+The incident was referred to the SPFL.
+The tribunal concluded on a verdict of not proven on 11 May 2026.

+He left Livi in May 2026 following the expiration of his contract.